 Hillwood Museum and Gardens is the former estate of art collector and philanthropist Marjorie Merriweather Post, the heir to the Post cereal fortune.
-Located near Rock Creek Park in NW Washington, DC, the historic property showcases “the most comprehensive collection of 18th – and 19th – century Russian imperial art outside of Russia.”
+Located near Rock Creek Park in Northwest Washington, DC, the historic property showcases “the most comprehensive collection of 18th Century and 19th Century Russian imperial art outside of Russia.”

-- Visit Tuesday through Friday as the attraction is less busy than on weekends.
+- Visit Tuesday through Friday as the attraction is less busy than on weekends

 - Take a guided tour and ask questions

-- Attend a Sunday afternoon tea (reservations required).
+- Attend a Sunday afternoon tea (reservations required)

-- Attend a seasonal festival like the Faberge Egg Family Festival (Easter), the French Festival (July) or the Russian Winter Festival (December).
+- Attend a seasonal festival like the Faberge Egg Family Festival (Easter), the French Festival (July), or the Russian Winter Festival (December)

-The Hillwood Museum & Gardens is located between the Cleveland Park and Van Ness neighborhoods on the edge of Rock Creek Park in NW Washington, DC.
-The property is located in a residential neighborhood approximately five miles north of Downtown and one mile north of the National Zoo.
+The Hillwood Museum and Gardens is located between the Cleveland Park and Van Ness neighborhoods on the edge of Rock Creek Park in northwest Washington, DC.
+The property is located in a residential neighborhood approximately five miles north of downtown and one mile north of the National Zoo.

-The closest metro station, Van Ness/UDC, is a one mile walk.
-Metrobus has a stop .5 mile away at the corner of Connecticut and Tilden Streets NW.
-Free on-site parking is available.
-Note, that parking in the neighborhood is prohibited.
+The closest metro station, Van Ness/UDC, is a one-mile walk.
+Metrobus has a stop 0.5 mile away at the corner of Connecticut Street and Tilden Street NW.

-Docent led tours and self-paced audio tours are available.
+Check the website for the most current information on admission charges.
+Docent-led tours and self-paced audio tours are available.
 Reservations are not required; they are available for the convenience of visitors.